fastr/fastr.github.com/_posts/2010-07-29-bitbake-node.md

 Current Status
 ==============

-I either have to figure out how to compile v8 with node or use it as a shared library.
-Almost there...
+It compiles!!!
+Now I just have to finish packaging it as a bitbake recipe.

 Files
 =====

-These are the files I have so far
+These are the files I have so far.
+They still need a few tweaks before I create a bitbake recipe.

 node_0.1.104.bb
 -----------------